 Michelle’s background as a health practitioner gives her the ability to incorporate her knowledge anatomy and physiology into her practice.
 Her classes focus on body mechanics and alignment, emphasizing safety.
 She incorporates the depth and strength of longer held poses, using props and modifications for all body types.
 She has teaches in a variety of settings, including private classes and workshops for those suffering from chronic illness.
 Her goal is to bring yoga to those who believe “yoga they can’t do yoga”, but want to try.
 All classes include pranayama and meditation.

-Pamela has been a serious student of both Iyengar and Vinyasa yoga for over 15 years.
-She was certified to teach Vinyasa yoga in 2012 through Barefoot Movement and is currently pursuing the 500 hour advanced teaching certificate.
-She has a PhD in Sociology and years of experience as a modern dancer, is an advanced white-water kayaker, and the sole parent of a boisterous little boy.
+Pamela has been a serious student of both Iyengar and Vinyasa Flow yoga for over 15 years.
+She received her 200 hour yoga teaching certification in 2012 through Barefoot Movement and in early 2015 will complete an additional 500 hours of training toward her certification as a yoga therapist from the Niroga Institute.
+She also has a PhD in Sociology and years of experience as a modern dancer, an advanced white-water kayaker, and the sole parent of a boisterous little boy.

-As a yoga teacher, Pamela enjoys guiding students into a deeper awareness of their bodies, towards greater mental and emotional well-being.
-Her desire is for students to leave her class feeling renewed, invigorated, and enthusiastic about their practice.
+As a yoga teacher, Pamela seeks to meet the individual needs of each participant in her classes and to guide students toward greater physical, mental and emotional well-being.
+Her desire is for students to leave her class feeling renewed, grounded and enthusiastic about their practice.

 Pamela ha sido una estudiante seria de ambos Iyengar y Vinyasa yoga por más de 15 años.
-Fue certificada como maestra de Vinyasa yoga en 2012 por Barefoot Movement y ahora estudia para lograr el certificado de enseñanza avanzado de 500 horas.
-Ella también tiene un doctorado de Sociología y lleva años de experiencia como bailarina de danza moderna y deportista al aire libre.
+Fue certificada como maestra de Vinyasa yoga en 2012 por Barefoot Movement y en 2015 completará otra 500 horas de formación hacia su certificación como terapeuta de yoga del Instituto Niroga en Oakland, CA. Ella también tiene un doctorado de Sociología y lleva años de experiencia como bailarina de danza moderna y deportista al aire libre.
 Es la madre única de un niño energético.